3 People Rescued From Rip Currents At Salisbury Beach; DCR Issues Warning

 SALISBURY (CBS) – Three more people had to be rescued from strong rip currents at Salisbury Beach on Friday.

-Two teenage girls were rescued by lifeguards when they were caught in the current at about 1 p.m.READ MORE: Aquaman Mural Unveiled In Marshfield For Danny Sheehan
+Two teenage girls were rescued by lifeguards when they were caught in the current at about 1 p.m.READ MORE: Worcester Unveils Statue Of Celtics Legend Bob Cousy

 About a half hour later, another person had to be rescued by a good Samaritan.
 No one was seriously hurt.